 So as you can see Yeison and I use a lot of sunscreen since it’s a necessary item where we live.
-Besides lotions and sprays, we also have a couple other items to help protect us from the sun whether we’re sightseeing, surfing, laying by the pool or having a beach day.
+Besides lotions, we also have a couple other items to help protect us from the sun whether we’re sightseeing, surfing, laying by the pool or having a beach day.

 I love rash guards and they’re great for more than just surfing.
 We wear ours when we’re snorkeling (to protect from the annoying stinging jellyfish), swimming or boating.
 We bought rash guards with SPF 50 in it and even after a year+ of use and washes, it is still protecting us from the sun.
 When we take it off, we can even see the lines!

 This is a great option for those who are out in the ocean a lot and it saves from having to reapply sunscreen every so often.
 Just make sure you put sunscreen on your hands, back of your neck and other places the shirt doesn’t cover.
 We wrote a dedicated review to my O’neil rash guard here.

 Have you ever burned your lips?
 It is really painful and it hurts every time you talk, eat or drink so be very careful to protect the skin of your lips which is much thinner than the rest of your body’s skin.